Fujifilm XF10 vs Nikon D780

 Studio photographers will appreciate that the Nikon D780 (unlike the XF10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the XF10 and the D780 are recent models that are part of the current product line-up.
-The XF10 replaced the earlier Fujifilm X70, while the D780 followed on from the Nikon D750.
+The D780 is a recent model that features in the current product line-up of Nikon.
+In contrast, the XF10 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the XF10 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm XF10 better than the Nikon D780 or vice versa?
 The listing below highlights the relative strengths of the two models.